Mutual Information as Intrinsic Reward of Reinforcement Learning Agents for On-demand Ride Pooling

 where $\dot{\gamma}$ is the discount factor.

 The city is divided into discrete regions using hexagonal grids, each grid is a vehicle dispatch region, and each grid contains multiple requests and vehicles.
 As shown in Figure~\ref{fig:Regions}, it is the result of grids that divide the urban area of Manhattan.
-Based on the above multi-agent RL settings, we mathematically formulate the definition of the vehicle dispatching task as follows: \squishlist \item[\textbf{State:}] for each vehicle $v$ the local observation can be represented as a tuple of four elements, i.e. $\omega_v = \langle l_v, l_{N_v}, e_v, E_{N_v}, V_{N_v}, t \rangle$.
-The elements in the tuple are $l_v$ for the vehicle location, $l_{N_v}$ for the vehicle location information in the neighboring grids, $e_v$ for the existing passengers on vehicle $v$, $E_{N_v}$ for the number of orders in the neighboring grids, $V_{N_v}$ for the number of vehicles in the neighboring grids, and $t$ for the time.
-At time $t$, the values of $E_{N_v}$, $V_{N_v}$ are the same for all vehicles in the same grid except for the vehicle's own characteristics $l_v$, $l_{N_v}$, and $e_v$.
+Based on the above multi-agent RL settings, we mathematically formulate the definition of the vehicle dispatching task as follows: \squishlist \item[\textbf{State:}] for each vehicle $v$ the local observation can be represented as a tuple of six elements, i.e. $\omega_v = \langle l_v, l_{M_v}, e_v, E_{M_v}, V_{M_v}, t \rangle$.
+The elements in the tuple are $l_v$ for the vehicle location, $l_{M_v}$ for the vehicle location information in the neighboring grids (${M_v}$ represents the grid within the range considered by the vehicle), $e_v$ for the existing passengers on vehicle $v$, $E_{M_v}$ for the number of orders in the neighboring grids, $V_{M_v}$ for the number of vehicles in the neighboring grids, and $t$ for the time.
+At time $t$, the values of $E_{M_v}$, $V_{M_v}$ are the same for all vehicles in the same grid except for the vehicle's own characteristics $l_v$, $l_{M_v}$, and $e_v$.